-Fla., — AdventHealth has a responsibility to protect the greater community from the spread of novel coronavirus (COVID-19).
-As a trusted community partner, it’s vital we take measures to minimize the risk of infection for patients and protect our physicians and team members who are on the frontlines.
-Our measures are for the protection of everyone, including potential visitors.
+— AdventHealth has a responsibility to protect the greater community from the spread of novel coronavirus (COVID-19).
+As a trusted community partner, it’s vital we take measures to minimize the risk of infection for our patients while protecting our physicians and team members who are on the frontlines every day.
+Under the governor’s executive order on elective surgery, AdventHealth will immediately:

 Visitor Policy Changes

 After much discussion with clinical leaders and physicians, AdventHealth will update its visitation policy.
-Effective Monday, March 23, no visitors for socialization purposes will be allowed inside AdventHealth hospitals in the West Florida Division, except for special circumstances, which includes:
+Effective Monday, March 23, no visitors will be allowed inside AdventHealth hospitals in the West Florida Division, except for special circumstances, which includes:

 Visitation will be continued for special circumstances, including end-of-life situations.
-Visitation will also be permitted if the visitor is the power-of-attorney or medical decisionmaker.
+Visitation will also be permitted if the visitor is the power of attorney or medical decisionmaker.
 Other exceptions include:

 - Patients under the age of 18 may be accompanied by one adult visitor (parent, legally authorized person or caregiver).
 No additional visitors or siblings allowed.

-- Obstetric patients can have one adult visitor.
+- Obstetric patients may have one adult visitor.

 - Exceptions will be made for extenuating circumstances such as imminent end-of-life or unique patient needs for support.

-Patient safety, safety of the entire health care team and the ability to care for our community remain the tenets of this and all decisions.
-We will continuously evaluate these limitations to ensure all are safeguarded.
+Patient safety, safety of the entire health care team and the ability to care for our community are at the core of all our decisions.
+We will continuously evaluate these decisions to ensure safety for everyone.